Helmet vanga: Breeding

 Helmet vangas are monogamous and seasonal breeders.
 The breeding season runs from October to January on the Masoala Peninsula.
 Both sexes work on the construction of the nest, which is a cup shape 15 cm in diameter constructed from woven plant fibres, mosses and twigs, and is placed in a fork in a tree 2 to 4 m off the ground.
 There is one record of courtship feeding by a male before copulation.
 The clutch size is two or three pinkish white eggs.

 Threats and conservation

 The helmet vanga is considered to be threatened with extinction due to habitat loss.
 The species is restricted to undisturbed humid rainforest, and this habitat is increasingly being cleared for agriculture and forestry.
-Their population, between 6000-15000 mature individuals, is becoming increasingly fragmented.
+Their population, between 6000 and 15000 mature individuals, is becoming increasingly fragmented.
 Ecological modelling suggests that much of their remaining habitat will be lost in 50 years due to climate change.
 Because of these issues the species has been listed as vulnerable by the IUCN.